alshedivat/al-folio/_projects/1_project.md

 * The objective was to train the autoencoder such that the decoder is able to detect the transmitted messages that are transmitted through the channel.

-* To train the autoencoder, the authors propose an alternating algorithm where the decoder (receiver) and the encoder (transmitter) are trained separatel.
+* To train the autoencoder, the authors propose an alternating algorithm where the decoder (receiver) and the encoder (transmitter) are trained separately.

 * Since the encoder cann't be trained as the channel can be non-differentiable, approximate gradient of loss function is used to train the encoder (transmitter).

 #### *Neural Network Architecture:*